mikelitu/Elfin_TouchX/README.md

 ## Requirements

+You need CXX 11 compiler to compile the project binary.
 This repository depends on different external libraries that need to be installed in your local pc.

 ### Eigen